toolleeo/cli-apps/README.md

 * [jnrl](https://github.com/maebert/jrnl) - Collect your thoughts and notes without leaving the command line.
 * [jot](https://github.com/araekiel/jot) - Jot is a feature-stripped version of Obsidian focused on rapid note management through the terminal.
 It uses the same format of storage as Obsidian.
 * [kb](https://github.com/gnebbia/kb) - A minimalist knowledge base manager.
-* [nb](https://github.com/xwmx/nb) - A command line and local web note‑taking, bookmarking, archiving, and knowledge base application.
+* [nb](https://github.com/xwmx/nb) - A command line and local web note-taking, bookmarking, archiving, and knowledge base application.
 * [Noted](https://github.com/torbratsberg/noted) - Notes library, with viewer and shortcuts to add, delete and edit notes.
 * [NoteSH](https://github.com/Cvaniak/NoteSH) - Sticky notes App in the Terminal, built with Textual, an amazing TUI framework!
-* [posce](https://github.com/posce/posce) - A note-taking toolkit for your command line.
+* [posce](https://github.com/vdt/posce) - A note-taking toolkit for your command line.
 * [sncli](https://github.com/insanum/sncli) - A Python application that gives you access to your Simplenote account via the command line.
 * [Standard Unix Notes](https://github.com/Standard-Unix-Notes/unix-notes) - GPG Encrypted Notes/Notebook manager for BSD/Linux.
 * [Terminal velocity](https://github.com/vhp/terminal_velocity) - A fast, cross-platform note-taking application for the UNIX terminal.